MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: Mental States of Habitual Smartphone Use and Persuasion Strategies

 \subsection{Persuasion Strategies Design}

-Based on the Dual Systems Theory and the mental states we summarized in Sec \ref{sub:formative_studies:mental_state}, we propose four distinct persuasion strategies: \textbf{Understanding, Comforting, Evoking}, and \textbf{Scaffolding Habits} (see the colorful part in Figure~\ref{fig:mental_state_and_strategy}).

-Our strategy design is inspired by the theory of Existence, Relatedness, and Growth (ERG).
-Developing from Maslow’s Hierarchy of Needs, ERG theory further summarizes human motivation into three levels: (i) the physiological and safety basic needs for existence, (ii) the social needs for feeling related and accepted, and (iii) the need to grow and self-actualize.
+Based on the takeaways and inspired by the Dual Systems Theory and the Existence, Relatedness, and Growth (ERG) theory, we proposed four distinct persuasion strategies: \textbf{Understanding, Comforting, Evoking}, and \textbf{Scaffolding Habits}.
+Developing from Maslow’s Hierarchy of Needs, the ERG theory further summarizes human motivation into three levels: (i) the physiological and safety basic needs for existence, (ii) the social needs for feeling related and accepted, and (iii) the need to grow and self-actualize.
 The theory has been applied to workplaces to increase productivity and job satisfaction~\cite{arnolds2002compensation,caulton2012development}.

+\review{ Some of our takeaways align with these theories.
+For example, \textbf{Takeaway \textcircled{\raisebox{-.9pt} {1}}} aligns with the Dual Systems Theory and suggests that to avoid habitual smartphone use out of instinctive System 1, it is necessary to cultivate enough motivation to maintain conscious but difficult System 2.
+Moreover, \textbf{Takeaway \textcircled{\raisebox{-.9pt} {2}}} shows that persuasive messages relieving mental states and reminding personal goals are effective, which is consistent with the human motivation of relatedness and growth outlined in the ERG theory.}

-Maintaining System 2 relies on cultivating motivation for meaningful activities.
-Thus, we map strategies to the relatedness level and growth level of the ERG theory in Figure~\ref{fig:mapping_of_strategy_to_erg}.
+Accordingly, we map strategies to the relatedness level and growth level of the ERG theory to arouse users' motivation for System 2 (Figure~\ref{fig:mapping_of_strategy_to_erg}).
+The existence level concerning physiological and safety needs is not included in our theoretical framework.
 At the level of relatedness, \textbf{Understanding} and \textbf{Comforting} aim to empathize with users' emotions, offering support and empowering users to manage System 2.
 At the growth level, \textbf{Evoking} reminds users of their personal development goals, and \textbf{Scaffolding Habits} guides them in replacing habitual smartphone use with activities conducive to self-fulfillment, thereby turning awareness into action.
+Then, we map 4 strategies to 3×2 mental states in Figure \ref{fig:strategy}.